Take your Swiss food shopping to the next level with our expat guide to supermarkets and grocery stores in Switzerland.

 If you are living in the center of a big city like Zurich, Geneva, or Basel, you will find smaller supermarkets in more urban areas.
 These sell everything you need in terms of food and drink, but not a great deal else.
 In suburban areas, meanwhile, larger supermarkets stock more variety and a wider range of non-food items.
 At the edge of towns, you’ll find hypermarket-style stores which are easily accessed by car and, typically, some public transport connections.
 These can sell everything from bread and fruit to home electronics and clothes.

 As you might expect, grocery shopping in Switzerland isn’t the cheapest.
 In fact, you can expect to pay significantly more for everyday items in Swiss supermarkets than you would in other European countries.
-Because of this, many people living near the borders even travel to neighboring countries to do their weekly shop.
+Because of this, many people living near the borders even travel to neighboring countries to do their weekly shopping.
 You can read our guides to French supermarkets and German grocery stores for more information on these options.
 However, don’t worry if you’re not near a border because supermarkets in Switzerland can be more affordable if you know where to go.

 Swiss supermarket chains